 Weekly Kisa Classes taught by university-educated, female Mentors form the core of the Kisa Project.
 Mathilda will learn about developing personal leadership skills, building relationships, and creating a positive vision for her community.
 Learn More.

 AfricAid partners with health experts to connect Scholars to local resources and reinforce wellness topics.
 The participatory sessions include topics on personal relationships, feminine hygiene, sexual activity, family planning, HIV/AIDS, and drugs and alcohol.
 Learn More.

 Career Day provides an informed approach for Mathilda to choose a career path.
 Speakers share stories about overcoming adversity and small group sessions give the opportunity to network and ask questions of successful Tanzanian women.
 Learn More.

 Year 1 Presentations

 At the end of Year One, Mathilda will conduct a community assessment and present a creative solution in front of a panel of her peers and community judges.
 This is the first (but not the last!) time Mathilda will stand in front of an audience to share her own ideas.
 Learn More.

 During her capstone project, Mathilda will apply knowledge gained in the classroom in a real-world setting while bringing direct benefit to her community.
 She will work in a group to complete a community service project and demonstrate that girls are capable of initiating positive change.
 Learn More.

 Additional Kisa Benefits

-Scholars also have access to the Student Emergency Fund, University Scholarships, and IT Training to provide financial support and better prepare Scholars for life after the Kisa Project.
+Scholars also have access to the Student Emergency Fund, and University Scholarships to provide financial support and better prepare Scholars for life after the Kisa Project.
 Learn More.